LukasMarx/ai-food-blog/src/content/posts/Ciabatta.md

-    "Once the dough has risen, turn it out onto a floured surface and shape it into a rectangular shape.", "Transfer the dough onto a baking sheet lined with parchment paper and let it rest for about 15 minutes.", "Bake the ciabatta bread for about 30-35 minutes or until it's golden brown and sounds hollow when tapped on the bottom.", "Let the bread cool on a wire rack before slicing and serving."
+    "Once the dough has risen, turn it out onto a floured surface and shape it into a rectangular shape.", "Transfer the dough onto a baking sheet lined with parchment paper and let it rest for about 15 minutes.", "Bake the ciabatta bread for about 30-35 minutes or until it's golden brown and sounds hollow when tapped on the bottom.", "Let the bread cool on a wire rack before slicing and serving.", ]
-]
 ---

 ## Introduction